Meet Mindbody: The Evolution of an Increasingly Accessible Wellness Community

 WP: Time to get ethereal—what does wellness mean to you?

 JW: Wellness is the intimately connected intersection of the physical, mental, professional, social, and spiritual aspects of my life.
 The best thing I do for my mental health is to go to the gym.
 And the best thing for my professional growth has been to continue my journey in church.
 These correlations may seem unnatural to some but have been foundational in my own wellness journey.

 WP: Why are you championing this STEPtember initiative?

 JW: There are a million reasons, Will.
 First, it’s always the right time to do the right thing!

 Programs like STEPtember are where I get to flex two of my biggest passions—a commitment to wellness (and competition), and helping children with special needs.
 STEPtember’s mission is to raise money and awareness for the impacts of Cerebral Palsy.
 The proceeds from the fundraising efforts go towards care and research of this disability.
 As a parent of an amazing 8-year-old with Cerebral Palsy, it is near and dear to my heart.
 Not only is a fitness-based fundraiser perfectly aligned with our mission and core values here at Mindbody, but my family has been positively impacted by efforts like these.
 Thank you to everyone who has taken just a single step or donated just a dollar to this beautiful cause.

 WP: Anything else to add?
 Where can we find you?

-If you’d like to learn more about our Mindbody Access Employee Resource Group, our efforts, and how equality, diversity, and inclusivity come to life at Mindbody, please visit the EDI Resource Center.
+If you’d like to learn more about our Mindbody Access Employee Resource Group, our efforts, and how diversity, equity, inclusion, and belonging come to life at Mindbody, please visit the DEIB Resource Center.